AndrewJ1234/ClothesExchange/README.md

     * send an email to the user's email to verify that they are indeed the user
 * (2 points) Integrate Messaging Service
     * integrate GetStream API to enable messaging functionality
+* (2 points) Connect React to Express via Axios
+    * send data back and forth to React and Express servers and vice versa using Axios

-10 points total out of 8 required points
+12 points total out of 8 required points

 ## [Link to Initial Main Project File](app.mjs)